kulkansecurity/uboot-c-loader/README.md

 writes that payload verbatim to a fixed destination address, verifies it with CRC32, and returns cleanly to U-Boot.

+This repo also contains:
+* `chdr-sender.py`: Tiny python tool to send an image over the serial connection to the loader.
+* `custom-repacker.py`: A script to pack an image with the custom CHDR header.

 ## How it works

 ### Memory layout